QuantEcon/lecture-source-jl/README.md

 ```julia
 ] activate .; instantiate; precompile
 ```
 This will take a long time to run.
+You can safely ignore build errors for `Electron`

 ### Building